shangxinbo/vue-init/README.md

-# vue-webpack-boilerplate
+# vue-init

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> This respository is a fork from [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack).
+You may want an official template there.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+> This template is Vue 2.0 compatible only.

-## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
-- [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage